 Personal patient profiles

-When a person becomes (or wants to become) your patient, they’ll appreciate the dedicated space where all interactions with your clinic can be stored: all records of a patient’s visits, both previous and planned, issues that brought them to seek medical assistance, sample results, payment history, and more.
+When a person becomes (or wants to become) your patient, they’ll appreciate the dedicated space where all interactions with your clinic can be stored: all records of a patient’s visits, both previous and planned, issues that brought them to seek medical assistance, sample results, payment history, prescriptions, and more.

 Even if yours is a clinic that provides one specific kind of medical help — for example, a dentist’s office — you still offer different procedures and activities.

 Having a personal space means your medical practice website development will need to include a signup/login feature.
 For users’ convenience, you might consider integrating registration via Facebook or Google, but you need to be careful so as not to allow third parties to access your patients’ health information.